daattali/beautiful-jekyll/_posts/2024-04-06-Number-Bases.md

 - **Base 4: 23 -- Base 10: 11**
 - Base 4: 30 -- Base 10: 12

-In order to convert Quaternary(Base 4) into Decimal(Base 10), I can multiply each digit by its place value and sum the results.
+In order to convert quaternary(Base 4) into Decimal(Base 10), I can multiply each digit by its place value and sum the results.

 For example,